"And you — what of your rushed and useful life? Imagine setting it all down" (Lynn Ungar)

 Could it be possible throughout a regular day to create moments of "vacation?"

-On a walk during a recent vacation to the beautiful and peaceful northwest, I thought---how beautiful!
+Last weekend I went on a 1st ever 4-day retreat with my Acupuncture cohort to celebrate entry into clinic.
+I meandered on a walk in the very lovely Seven Oaks Virginia, and amazed at the silence.
 I walked, and looked, and sat, and smelled and relished.
 When I reflected on my daily walk at home I realized that really, my walk at home is quite nice too.
-In fact, some of the people who live here on Bainbridge Island WA, come out to our Washington (DC) for THEIR vacations!
+In fact, some people who live here come up to (DC) to see the Cherry Blossoms.
 So, then what exactly is it about vacations we seek?
 And instead of desperately waiting for the annual event, might there be a way to sneak “vacation” into our daily, even our minute by minute lives, such that we replenish ourselves more continuously?

 Here is a partial list of some of what I seek on vacation:

 A sigh of release and deep breath of freshness